AllenDowney/ThinkDataStructures/day02/README.md

 ### Making `MyLinkedList` generic

-1. Hieu would like to continue to expand his business into different animals!
+1. Hieu would like to expand his business to different animals!
 Make your `MyLinkedList` generic.
 Start with the class declaration as shown in the paragraph above.

-2. Generalize the `add` method to take in a generic object instead of a `Chicken` object, and change the implementation accordingly.
+2. Generalize the `add` methods to take in a generic object instead of a `Chicken` object, and change the implementation accordingly.

+	`public void addFirst(T e)`

-	`public void add(T elem)`
+  `public void addLast(T e)`

-3. Generalize the rest of `MyLinkedList`'s methods.
+3. Generalize the `remove` methods to return a generic object.

+  `public T removeFirst()`

+  `public T removeLast()`

 In order to test your new generic `MyLinkedList`, edit `MyLinkedListTest.java` and find the four lines that need to be commented/uncommented.
 Look for the following sections: